tinnunculus/EDSR_DBPN_Denoising/README.md

 ## Data preprocess
 * The Datasets are DIV2K(you have to store the datasets in the "dataset" directory)
 * Test images 800, validation images 100
-* By using opencv libraries, the DIV2k Images are separated from 2k to patch(50x50), and the patchs are stored in the "processed" directory.
+* By using opencv libraries, the DIV2k Images are separated from 2k to small patch(200x200), and the patchs are stored in the "processed" directory.
 * Totally test patch images 49110, validation patch images 6250

 ## Train